superhero1/ffritz/README.md

     `git clone https://fesc2000@bitbucket.org/fesc2000/ffritz.git -b fritzos6`

-- Go to ffritz directory and run "make clean; make" (sudo is required).
+- Go to ffritz directory and run "make".

 Note that this will use pre-built binaries checked into the git repository.
 To rebuild these binaries: